nicolabio/sw-assignment-py/ASSIGNMENT.md

 1. Verify project.
 See README.md for more details.

 2. Next, we want to improve this tool by adding a filter to print files of a certain type (suffix).
 For example, to only print .dcm files.
-Add this feature to the code.
+* Add a suffix filter to the configuration / environment variables.
+* Use this filter the suffix of the files.
+* Include in the output (StdoutPrinter and the JsonPrinter) the suffix as an explicit field/column.
+* Make sure to add tests for this feature.

 3. TODO(ILIAS): Some devopsish task.